 “Go back to Serbia!“

-The respondent describes 2 officers walking with them on their way back to Serbia.
-One policeman in front and the other behind them.
+The respondent describes two officers walking with them on their way back to Serbia.
+One officer was reportedly in front and the other behind them.
 The respondent was walking with his daughter and one of his sons while the other group members were walking behind them.
 He remembers that the youngest of his children was the last one in the line, and one that the officer behind him was annoyed by the his slowness, so he started yelling at the child to go faster.